franc6/Moneydance-Wrapper-Script/README.md

 1. shells/zsh
 2. java/bootstrap-openjdk11 (so you can build openjdk12)
 3. java/openjdk12
+4. x11-toolkits/swt (for building OpenJFX)
+5. OpenJFX (this one isn't in ports)

-OK, installing openjdk12 for use with Moneydance is NOT simple, because you also need to install OpenJFX.
-There are instructions on the 'net for how to do this, but none of them are quite for FreeBSD.
-You can use the patch openjfx.patch to patch OpenJFX for building on FreeBSD.
-There are a few other dependencies for OpenJFX.
-Additionally, you'll need to install openjdk12 twice -- once before you build OpenJFX, and once after OpenJFX is installed.
-And you have modify the Makefile for java/openjdk12, so it knows where to find the OpenJFX modules, when building it the second time.
-Simply add "--with-import-modules=/home/me/openjfx/rt/build/sdk/lib" to CONFIGURE_ARGS, before you build java/openjdk12 the second time.
+OK, so installing openjdk12 for use with Moneydance is NOT simple, because you also need to install OpenJFX.
+There are instructions on the 'net for how to do this, but none of them are quite right for FreeBSD.
+You can use the patch openjfx.patch to patch OpenJFX for building on FreeBSD, by following the instructions for building on Linux, up to the point of building and installing OpenJDK.
+Once you reach that point, you have modify the Makefile for java/openjdk12, so it knows where to find the OpenJFX modules.
+Simply add "--with-import-modules=/home/me/openjfx/rt/build/modular-sdk" to CONFIGURE_ARGS, then run "make clean ; make && make deinstall && make reinstall" to re-build and re-install OpenJDK 12.